invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 php artisan optimize
 ```

+### Final setup steps

+<p>Once you have configured your virtual host, create a database and point your browser to http://your.domain.com/setup - the setup process will check a number of system settings such as PDF generation, database and mail settings and also allow you to configure the first account on the system, click Submit and the app will setup your application and redirect you to the login page</p>

 ##### Cron configuration
 <p>Invoice Ninja relies heavily on the Laravel Scheduler, for this to operate it requires that a cron job to be configured, edit your crontab and enter the following record</p>